 You have more control over the coffee that you can make.
 And what you can make.
 Each method of brewing requires a different ground size, ranging from coarse to ultra fine.

-Coarse grind: For peculators, plungers and French press.
+- Coarse grind: For peculators, plungers and French presses

 Health Benefits Of Grinding Your Own Coffee Beans